oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   node type definition.

-- interface_definitions: represents the optional map of interface definitions supported by the Node Type.
+- interface_definitions: represents the optional map of interface definitions supported by the node type.

-- artifact_definitions: represents the optional map of artifact definitions for the Node Type
+- artifact_definitions: represents the optional map of artifact definitions for the node type

 During node type derivation, the keynames follow these rules: